Riggd/portfolio/src/projects/MOAB.md

 <section>

-The design system team was cross-functional design-led effort.
-All team members were responsible for product delivery in addition to work on the MOAB design system.
-Our biggest organization problem was design system governance, and building out designed components in our codebase.
+#### My Role

-My role on this project was to collaborate with the design system lead, and engineers to transition from a Figma component library to a robust system maintained in code to save time and resources for eFuse.
-My focus was primarily on driving developer adoption, education, and governance across the 4 products they delivered to gamers and tournament operators.
+### For the design system project, I collaborated with the design system lead, and engineers to transition from a Figma component library to a robust system maintained in Storybook to save time and resources for eFuse.

+### My focus was
+- maintaining existing and adding new components to the system

+- driving developer adoption, education, and governance across

+- establishing a prioritization process & Kanban board for future design system needs

 </section>
 <section>